Notes on the Geography of Peru: Cusco

 A taxonomist might have fun sorting out the masonry types on display.
 I count five.

-Lots of security guards wander the premises, ready to pounce on anyone with a camera. ("Security" is their none too convincing explanation.)
+Lots of guards wander the premises, ready to pounce on anyone with a camera. ("Security" is their explanation.)
 The main door of the cathedral is briefly opened early in the day but gives a view only of a gilt screen.
-The nave beyond would be dark indeed if it weren't lit by electric lights.
+The nave beyond would be dark indeed if not lit by electric lights.

 Here's the view from the cathedral door toward the Jesuit church.
 Age of the pavement?
-Good question; no answer here, but given the Inca avoidance of mortar in prestige projects, it's Spanish or later.
+Given the Inca avoidance of mortar in prestige projects, it's Spanish or later.